TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 ## 5. What next?

 * Look around in the environment - EKS, EC2, Lambda, EventBridge - how things relate ?
-* Create Additional NetworkAttachmentDefinition and other samplepod (in different network) and try to enable ping between the hots (remember to publish secondary private IP's)
+* Create Additional Multus NetworkAttachmentDefinition and other samplepod (in 10.0.6.0/24 network) and try to enable ping between the Pod's (Tip: remember to publish secondary private IP's)
-* Validate alternate connectivity methods - example tunnel SSH session through Session Manager [SSH-SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html)
 * Update some parameter in CFN - what happens ?
 How to add second worker node to EKS ?
 How to change worker node size bigger ?
+* Validate alternate connectivity methods - example tunnel SSH session through Session Manager [SSH-SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html)
 * See official AWS Multus Guide: https://github.com/aws-samples/eks-install-guide-for-multus (Includes latest updates)
 * Look additional EKS labs in [eksworksop.com](https://www.eksworkshop.com/)
   * Especially: IAM/RBAC/IRSA related and how to work those with EKS